 Deploying Real-time Object Detection Models

 Take a look at how the Isaac SDK can be used to generate synthetic datasets from simulation and then use this data to fine-tune an object detection deep neural network (DNN) using the NVIDIA Transfer Learning Toolkit (TLT).

 Optimizing Video Memory Usage with the NVDECODE API and NVIDIA Video Codec SDK

 This blog demonstrates which decoder configuration parameters impact the video memory usage and how to configure them optimally.
 Note that this post assumes basic familiarity with the NVDECODE API.

-The NVIDIA Deep Learning Institute (DLI) offers hands-on training in AI and accelerated computing to solve real-world problems.
+NVIDIA Deep Learning Institute (DLI) offers hands-on training in AI, accelerated computing, and accelerated data science to solve real-world problems.
 Powered by GPUs in the cloud, training is available as self-paced, online courses or live, instructor-led workshops.